Lidetsal/Chronic_Conditions/README.md

 ## Project Intro/Objective

-The project aims to identify individuals risk for chronic illnesses using a predictive model, that takes in information regarding individual's  health behaviors, and other determinants of health such as access to healthcare, education and income.
-I used classification models on a Center for Disease Control (CDC) survey data to classify whether an individual is at risk of a chronic condition.
+The project aims to identify individual's risk of chronic illnesses using classification algorithms such as Logistic Regression and Naive Bayes classifier, and ensemble methods such as Random Forest with a Center for Disease Control survey data with over 400,000 participants.
+Taking in information about individual's health related behaviors and background information such as race, education and income, the model predicts whether individual's are at risk for a chronic illness.

 ## Methods Used